What is Subliminal Advertising?

 1) Instant Stimulator

-Subliminal messages stimulate the unconscious portion of the human mind.
+Subliminal Advertising stimulate the unconscious portion of the human mind.
 It forces people to purchase a commodity without thinking much about its pros and cons.
 Besides producing an instant effect, this kind of advertising induces a belief that people want the particular product.
 It arouses their desire and makes them crazy for anything.

 2) Minimum Exposure, Maximum Returns

-Where other ads have a minimum exposure of 3 times as people don’t register the brand name unless it is shown to them for at least this number of times; subliminal messages only need one exposure to turn their probable consumers into buyers.
+Where other ads have a minimum exposure of 3 times as people don’t register the brand name unless it is shown to them for at least this number of times; subliminal advertising only need one exposure to turn their probable consumers into buyers.

 With just one dialogue in television or a digital image with provocative content, marketers break their benchmark targets and create new ones.
 There are more-than-expected sales of products with least amount of effort.